scrollytelling/pageflow-oembed/README.md

 If you don't want the embed, remove the link.
 In a future release there might be a mechanism to deal with this.

+## Not for Pageflow 12

+This plugin is fundamentally incompatible with Pageflow 12. :'(

+Codevise and Scrollytelling are currently investigating the best way to bring it over!

 ### 🖤 Heads up: contains ~~evil spyware~~ social scripts 👀